 Upon completion of this offering, the holders of shares of our common will be entitled to rights with respect to the registration of the sale of common stock under the Securities Act.
 See "Description of Capital Stock-Registration Rights".
-All such shares are covered by lock-up and market standoff agreements.
-Following the expiration of the lock-up and market standoff period, registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act immediately upon the effectiveness of the registration, except for shares purchased by our affiliates.
+All such shares are covered by lock-up agreements.
+Following the expiration of the lock-up period, registration of these shares under the

+Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act immediately upon the effectiveness of the registration, except for shares purchased by our affiliates.